-For thousands of years, the Indian subcontinent has proved a fertile ground for the world’s most captivating erotic love poetry, and the genius of its devotional writing harnesses great energy and mystical insight.
-It is in fact often hard to tell whether the poets are offering poems of spiritual longing using the garment of love poetry or writing erotic pieces in the guise of devotion.
-Perhaps, in a land where erotic sculpture routinely ornaments its many temples and gods are known for their explosive sexuality, this question has little meaning to these remarkable writers.
+For thousands of years, India has excelled at erotic love poetry, and the genius of its devotional poetry often harnesses great energy and mystical insight.
+It is in fact often hard to tell whether the poets are offering poems of spiritual longing using the garment of love poetry, or writing erotic poems in the guise of devotion.
+Perhaps, in a country where erotic sculpture routinely ornaments its many temples and the gods are known for their explosive sexuality, this question has little meaning to these remarkable writers.
 In their devotional traditions, eroticism and mysticism seem inseparable.

-This wonderful collection spans 2,500 years, and includes work originally sung or recited by India’s well–known bards: Kabir, Mirabai, Lal ded, Vidyapati, and Tagore.
-There are also poems from the Upanishads, ancient Sanskrit poetry, and Punjabi folk lyrics.
-The poets have largely emerged from the ranks of the dispossessed: leather workers, refuse collectors, maidservants, women, and orphans.
-Their vision is of a democratic society in which all voices count, much like American gospel and blues, shaker songs, or the grand vision of Walt Whitman.
+This wonderful selection spans 2,500 years, and includes work originally sung or recited by their well–known bards: Kabir, Mirabai, Lal Ded, Vidyapati and Tagore.
+There are also poems from the Upanishad, from ancient Sanskrit poetry and Punjab folk lyrics.
+The poets have largely emerged from the ranks of the dispossessed: leather workers, refuse collectors, maidservants, women, & orphans.
+Their vision is of a democratic society in which all voices count, much like American gospel and blues, Shaker songs, or the grand vision of Walt Whitman.
 Often they faced persecution for speaking candidly, or daring to speak of spiritual matters at all.
 The notes include profiles of these legendary lives.
-Several of these poets simply vanished, absorbed into a deity, or disappeared in a flash of purple lightning.
-A few produced miracles—most of them are surrounded by clouds of mystery.
+Several of these poets simply vanished, absorbed into a deity, or disappeared in a flash of purple lightening.
+A few produced miracles—most of them have clouds of mystery around them.